-Hypertension and hypotension are two conditions related to blood pressure in the arteries and it is very important to be mindful of their symptoms.
-To determine if you have high or low blood pressure and how to treat it, we will explain the causes and symptoms in this article.
+Hypertension and hypotension are two conditions related to blood pressure (high and low).
+It’s extremely important to be mindful of both the symptoms of hypertension and hypotension.
+To determine if you have either, and how to treat it, we’re going to tell you about their causes and symptoms.

 Causes of hypotension

 Low blood pressure can be hereditary and is more common than high blood pressure, especially among thin, or young women.
-If your mother has suffered from it, it is likely that you will as well.
-Since it doesn’t always produce well-known symptoms, people don’t tend to treat it.
+If your mother has had it, it’s very likely that you will too.
+But people don’t know about a lot of its symptoms, so it often goes untreated.

-The conditions that can lead to low blood pressure are: hypothyroidism, Addison’s disease, hypopituitarism, cardiac insufficiencies, pericarditis, cardiac rhythm diseases and other cardiovascular diseases, several days of rest, or a liquid or salt deficiency.
+The conditions that can lead to low blood pressure are: hypothyroidism, Addison’s disease, hypopituitarism, cardiac insufficiencies, pericarditis, heart rhythm diseases or other heart diseases, several days of rest, and a liquid or salt deficiency.

-Some medications can also cause hypotension.
-Some of these include: psychotropics (for insomnia or depression), cardiac arrhythmias, antihypertensives (for high blood pressure), diuretics, coronary medications (for angina pectoris for example), and vasodilators.
+Some medications can cause it too.
+These include: psychotropics (for insomnia or depression), irregular heartbeat, antihypertensives (for high blood pressure), diuretics, heart medications (for angina pectoris, for example), and vasodilators.

 Causes of hypertension

 High blood pressure can develop at any point in your life, regardless of sex.
-It basically increases the blood pumped from the heart and a contraction of the blood veins.
-It is considered a cardiovascular disease and can come from heart attacks.
+It basically increases how much blood your heart pumps, and causes a contraction in the veins.
+It counts as a heart disease and can lead to heart attacks.
 The problem remains that 95% of hypertension cases don’t have naturally manifested causes.

-A person can suffer from high blood pressure as a result of being obese or overweight, lack of physical activity or sedentarism, excessive salt, fat, or alcohol consumption, stress, and smoking.
-Chronic high blood pressure affects vital organs, like the brain, heart, kidneys, and eyes, which can cause anything from cardiac insufficiency to vision loss, which can become myocardial or ichthus attacks.
+A person might have high blood pressure from being overweight, a lack of physical activity, excessive salt, fat, or alcohol consumption, stress, and smoking.
+Chronic high blood pressure affects vital organs like the brain, heart, kidneys, and eyes.
+This can cause problems from heart failure to loss of vision, or heart attacks and strokes.

 Hypertension can be hereditary, and men are more inclined to suffer from it, especially when over the age of 40, overweight, and cholesterol levels are direct causes of the disease.